Western Animation: Betty Boop

 - Big Damn Hero: Grampy pulls this on the abusive farmer in "Be Human"—by running him down with his car, no less!

-- Bowdlerise: The Hays Code cleaned Betty up, and the cartoon series Jumped the Shark because of it.
+- Bowdlerise: The Hays Code cleaned Betty up.

 - Bragging Theme Tune